mattiamtzlr/ratatoskr/README.md

 ## Design

-The design of Ratatoskr is made to be fully 3D-printable for most parts, with the remaining parts being common Lego pieces.
+By design, most parts of Ratatoskr are fully 3D-printable, with the remaining parts being common Lego pieces.
-The final Micromouse weighs approximately 190g, it's 7cm wide and about 10cm long.
+The final Micromouse weighs approximately 190g, it is 7cm wide and about 10cm long.
 Most of the weight comes from the 9V battery used to power it.

 ### Hardware